 (6) Regulations can only be made under subsection (2) within 24 months after the day on which the Marketing of Potatoes Amendment and Repeal Act 2016 receives the Royal Assent.

-[Section 57 inserted by No. 22 of 2016 s.
+[Section 57 inserted: No. 22 of 2016 s.
 12.]

 Notes

-1 This is a compilation of the Marketing of Potatoes Act 1946 and includes the amendments made by the other written laws referred to in the following table 1a.
-The table also contains information about any reprint.
+This is a compilation of the Marketing of Potatoes Act 1946 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table